Stochastic Loop Corrections to Belief Propagation for Tensor Network Contraction: Introduction

-We demonstrate this Belief Propagation Loop Monte Carlo (BPLMC) approach on the two-dimensional ferromagnetic Ising model, a canonical test case for tensor network and statistical mechanics methods~\cite{baxter1982exactly,onsager1944crystal}.
+We demonstrate this Belief Propagation Loop Monte Carlo (BPLMC) approach on the two-dimensional ferromagnetic Ising model.
 The partition function of the Ising model can be expressed as a tensor network contraction, where each vertex hosts a tensor encoding local Boltzmann weights and computing $Z$ requires contracting all tensor indices.
 On small lattices where exact enumeration is feasible, BPLMC matches exact results to within statistical precision, validating the method.
-On larger lattices, we compare against the Onsager exact solution~\cite{onsager1944crystal,kaufman1949crystal} and demonstrate substantial improvement over BP across all temperatures, with the largest gains in the low-temperature strongly correlated regime where BP errors are most severe.
+On larger lattices, we compare against the Onsager exact solution~\cite{onsager1944crystal} and demonstrate substantial improvement over BP across all temperatures, with the largest gains in the low-temperature regime where BP errors are most severe.